 TGbe editor: Add new a subclause 33.3.12.6 (PPDU start time alignment) under clause 33.3.12 as follows:

-33.3.12.6 PPDU start time alignment

-In this subclause “simultaneous transmission” refers to the transmission of multiple PPDUs over multiple links, wherein each PPDU is transmitted over a single link, and the transmissions of these PPDUs overlap, at least in part, in time.

-Simultaneous PPDU transmission helps reducing self-interference that might be generated by the STAs that are affiliated with the same non-STR non-AP MLD.
-Alignment of the start times of these PPDUs additionally helps the STAs to count down in their respective links without any impact from the self-induced interference.
-If a STA affiliated with the non-STR non-AP MLD initiates the transmission of a PPDU in a link and a second STA affiliated with the non-STR non-AP MLD has not initiated its transmission of a PPDU, then the second STA will not be able decrement its backoff counter since the physical CS will indicate a busy state due to the cross-interference causes by the first STA affiliated with the same non-STR non-AP MLD.
+33.3.12.6 Start Time Sync PPDUs Medium Access

-A non-STR non-AP MLD contending for the WM to become a TXOP holder and that intends to align the start times of the PPDUs that are scheduled for transmission on more than one link shall ensure that the EDCA count down procedure is completed in all the links.
+A non-STR MLD contending for the WM to become a TXOP holder and that intends to align the start times of the PPDUs that are scheduled for transmission on more than one link shall ensure that the EDCA count down procedure is completed in all the links.

 NOTE 1—The backoff counters for each link count down as specified in 10.23.2.4 (Obtaining an EDCA TXOP).